SanketSonje/Day_3_Session3/README.md

 # CSS Fundamentals: Selectors, Box Model & Cascade

-This project demonstrates **CSS fundamentals** such as **selectors, specificity, inheritance, and the box model** using a simple HTML + CSS example.
+This project demonstrates CSS fundamentals such as selectors, specificity, inheritance, and the box model using a simple HTML + CSS example.
-It also includes a **visual demonstration** of the box model via Chrome DevTools before/after screenshots.
+It also includes a visual demonstration of the box model via Chrome DevTools before/after screenshots.

----

-## Overview
+# Overview
-CSS (Cascading Style Sheets) is used to **style and layout web pages** — for example, to alter the font, color, size, and spacing of your content, split it into multiple columns, or add animations.
+CSS (Cascading Style Sheets) is used to style and layout web pages — for example, to alter the font, color, size, and spacing of your content, split it into multiple columns, or add animations.

 In this project, we focused on:
-- **Specificity & Inheritance** → How element, class, and ID selectors interact.
+- Specificity & Inheritance → How element, class, and ID selectors interact.
-- **Box Model** → How margin, border, padding, and content define the layout.
+- Box Model → How margin, border, padding, and content define the layout.
-- **Cascade** → How rules are applied based on order and specificity.
+- Cascade → How rules are applied based on order and specificity.

 ---

-## Tasks
+# Tasks
 - Experiment with specificities and inheritance.
 - Visualize box model via DevTools.

 ---

-## Deliverables
+# Deliverables
-1. **`style.css`** – Demonstrates selectors and box model with comments.
+1. `style.css` – Demonstrates selectors and box model with comments.
 2. **Before/after screenshots** of the DevTools box model (to be added in repo).

 ---

-## Code Demo
+# Code Demo

-### HTML
+# HTML
 ```html
 <!DOCTYPE html>
 <html lang="en">